Releasing

 opam

-1. Add a desired version number (vX.Y.Z) header at the top.
+1. Add a desired version number (vX.Y.Z) and name header at the top.

 2. Add a list of biggest changes compared to the previous version.